7 Ways to Reduce Dementia Sundowning Symptoms

 Some studies say that sundowning affects up to 20% of people with Alzheimer’s.
 And, it can also affect older people who don’t have dementia.

-Scientists don’t know exactly why sundowning happens, but think that it’s caused by changes in the brain.
+Scientists don’t know precisely why sundowning occurs, but they think changes in the brain cause it.

 Their body clock, which regulates when we’re awake and when we’re asleep, might be affected by these changes.